-Later that night, I spent some time walking around the beautiful decks of the resort area, ruminating over the overwhelming thought I had earlier.
+Later that night, I spent some time walking around the beautiful decks of the resort area ruminating over the overwhelming thought I had earlier.
 It was an unbelievingly beautiful night.
-Occasional fireworks washed the sky with colors often shadowing the vibrant brightness of lights that decorated the decks.
-Children enjoyed night performances by several artists, while adults paused to spare a few intermittent laughs.
-That’s when I understood the true nature of my emotional uneasiness.
+Occasional fireworks washed the clear sky with colors often shadowing the vibrant brightness of lights that decorated the decks.
+Children enjoyed night performances by several artists while adults paused to spare a few intermittent laughs.
+Slowly I understood the true nature of my uneasiness.

 I was not sad, scared or intimidated because of the scale of the conference and science involved.
 I was sad because I too wanted to be a part of that community.
 The event triggered a deep seated longing in my heart, the satisfaction of working on your passion and proudly presenting it to the world—for all the accolades and criticism it has to offer.
 I felt a deep sense of understanding as I walked back to my room to get some sleep and prepare for the final day of the conference.

-Overall, it was a great experience—made possible only due to generous efforts of Alex, and Gustavo Glusman, my mentor, at Institute for Systems Biology in sponsoring my expenses.
+Overall, it was a great experience—made possible only due to generous efforts of Alex Bateman, and Gustavo Glusman, my mentor at Institute for Systems Biology.
 I made several friends, met influential people, and above all, took a closer look at the cutting-edge research research of the field.